 Taste the goodness

 The best way to have chamomile is in the form of tea.
-Boil one cup water and add one teaspoon fresh or dried chamomile flowers [fresh flowers need to be rinsed and cleaned in water].
-Allow the mixture to boil for 1 – 2 minutes, till the flowers leave their fragrance and colour.
-Strain the liquid and add sugar or honey as per taste.
+Boil one cup water and turn off the flame.
+Then add one teaspoon fresh or dried chamomile flowers [fresh flowers need to be rinsed and cleaned in water].
+Cover and allow the leaves to steep for 1 – 2 minutes, till the flowers leave their fragrance and colour.
+Strain and serve.
+You may add a natural sweetener if you prefer.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!